hyphal-domenico/ewallace.github.io/manual/_posts/2022-06-03-lab-tips-tricks.md

 ---
 layout: post
-title: "Wet lab tips and tricks"
+title: "Lab tips and tricks"
-description: "Miscellaneous tips and tricks for the wet lab in Waddington building"
+description: "Miscellaneous tips and tricks for the wet lab in Waddington building and other things"
 about: true
 author_handle: ew
 tags: [labmanual, wetlab]
 ---
 {% include JB/setup %}

-# Wet lab tips and tricks
+# Lab tips and tricks

-This is a page for the random tips and tricks
+This is a page for the random tips and tricks, such as

 - how to operate machines
 - how to move data between machines
 - how to get stuff, e.g. dry ice
+- logistics such as buying things

 Remember, this is going to be on a public website, so no passwords or personal info.